 auDA and the .au registry operator are independently certified to the international ISO 27001 Information Security Management System (ISMS) standard, follow the security controls in the Australian Signals Directorate (ASD) Essential Eight, and implement global DNS security standards such as DNSSEC.

-auDA has also conducted a baseline security audit of all registrars that will be eligible to offer .au direct and is working with those registrars to achieve ISO 27001 certification.
+auDA has also conducted a baseline security audit of all registrars that will be eligible to offer .au direct and is working with all registrars to achieve ISO 27001 certification.

-All existing domain registrations in the .au registry prior to launch will be eligible to apply for Priority Allocation, regardless of the namespace they are registered in, including gov.au and edu.au.
+All existing domain registrations in the .au registry prior to launch on 24 March 2022 are eligible to apply for Priority Allocation, regardless of the namespace they are registered in, including gov.au and edu.au.

 The type of namespace does not impact the priority of the name, only the date of registration.

-8. What will the process be for applying for Priority Allocation and what are the cut-off dates and times?
+9. What is the process for applying for Priority Allocation and what are the cut-off dates and times?

 Priority Categories determine how a name is allocated in a small fraction of cases where more than one registrant may be eligible to apply for Priority Status for the same .au direct name.